palm9086/Padoru-Sack-collection/README.md

 and will look in the direction that it moving in if moving scoll to zoom in

-This is for testing hit collider between two 3d object.
+This is for testing hit collider between two 3d objects.

 https://github.com/user-attachments/assets/e83a5a97-13c8-4ea2-a907-231ce90cfece